 If there are issues with Pulse Audio then please file them with steps to reproduce in a separate bug.

 First, we force you to use a certain piece of software that breaks things if you want basic functionality in your browser, then expect you to do our jobs for us and fix its problems.
 Even single developers of software like ungoogled-chromium or Otter Browser give the user more respect - and this big corpo cannot muster basic human decency.
-Ethically, they should have either ensured the Pulse backend actually works properly, or keep the ALSA one available.
+Ethically, they should have either ensured the Pulse backend actually worked properly, or kept the ALSA one available.

 TL;DR We're trying to do what is best for Linux and Firefox, so please file bugs if you have Pulse Audio issues.